AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/googleAnalytics.rst

 To measure how well Omni is doing in general, we compare one time period with another one (e.g. this month with last month).
 However, we need to be careful when making such comparisons.
 We need to watch out for:

-* **Non-organic traffic** — very successful marketing calculators can skew the general traffic data.
+* **Non-organic traffic** — Very successful marketing calculators can skew the general traffic data.
 They need to be weeded out when making general comparisons.
-* **Seasonality** — comparing a month in the summer wih one in the winter will give different results simply because people work less in the summer, trying to solve problems.
+* **Seasonality** — Comparing a month in the summer wih one in the winter will give different results simply because people work less in the summer, trying to solve problems.
-* **Weekdays vs. weekends** — traffic tends to be significantly down on the weekends and people are not working and trying to solve problems.
-So the minimum period of comparison should be a week and in blocks of 7 days (so not, for example, 12 days).
+* **Weekdays vs. weekends** — Traffic tends to be significantly down on the weekends and people are not working and trying to solve problems.
+So, the minimum period of comparison should be a week and in blocks of 7 days (so not, for example, 12 days).
-* **Holidays** — website traffic will be down at times like Christmas and New Year.
-Apparently, there are more important things to do that calculate stuff.
+* **Holidays** — Website traffic will be down at times like Christmas and New Year.
+Apparently, there are more important things to do than calculate stuff.
-* **Google updates** — from time to time Google updates its search algorithm.
+* **Google updates** — From time to time Google updates its search algorithm.
 This can have a large effect to the up or down side to Omni's traffic depending on how lucky we are.
-* **Weird things happening in America** — since 70% of our traffic comes from the US, if something odd is happening there, could affect our traffic.
+* **Weird things happening in America** — Since 70% of our traffic comes from the US, if something odd is happening there, it can affect our traffic.

 How well are my calculators doing?
 ----------------------------------